Oxford Circle, Philadelphia

 Oxford Circle is a neighborhood in the lower Northeast section of Philadelphia, Pennsylvania, United States.
 Its namesake is the much used traffic circle at Roosevelt Boulevard and Oxford Avenue.

-The Oxford Circle neighborhood has traditionally included the areas up to Rhawnhurst and Mayfair but does not really have a fixed boundary, other than in publications about Philadelphia which are of a public relations or informational nature.
+The Oxford Circle neighborhood has traditionally included the areas up to Rhawnhurst and Mayfair but does not have fixed boundaries, other than in publications about Philadelphia which are of public relations or informational natures.

 Oxford Circle is also the colloquial name for the nearby Summerdale neighborhood, which is located west of Roosevelt Boulevard, opposite the city's Frankford section.
 However, Summerdale is, for the most part, a different neighborhood than the one that is discussed in this article.

 Geography/topography

 Physical boundaries are: Roosevelt Boulevard on the southeast, Oxford Avenue on the west, Devereaux Avenue on the northeast, and Cheltenham Avenue to the south.
 Oxford Circle's boundaries (including Castor Gardens) seem to have a general basis in the course of three creeks which were part of the landscape long before the development of the neighborhood.
 Most of Oxford Circle lies between these creeks.
 To the northwest was the Wissinoming Creek running from above Castor Avenue along Tyson Avenue and on towards Mayfair.
 To the east is the Pennypack Creek and to the southeast is the Tacony Creek (which is called "Tookany" north of the city and flows into Frankford Creek).
 As late as 1928, a branch of the Tacony called the Little Tacony Creek still flowed from Castor Avenue past Levick Street and Large Street and on to Roosevelt Boulevard.
 This Little Tacony Creek connected into the main Tacony Creek which flows into the Delaware River near the site of today's Betsy Ross Bridge.